Peter McGuffin: Linkage and association

 Long before it was technically achievable, McGuffin was an advocate of aiming to scan the entire genome for genes involved in the common disorders such as schizophrenia, BPD and major depressive disorder (MDD), bearing in mind that they likely involved several, perhaps many, genes.
 This was also likely to be the case for quantitative behavioural traits such as cognitive ability.
-The principles were set out in an influential review with Plomin and Owen (6) which pointed out that linkage was appropriate for detection of quantitative trait loci (QTL) or polygenes contributing comparatively large amounts of variance (~10%) whereas association can detect small effects (1% or less).
+The principles were set out in an influential review with Plomin and Owen which pointed out that linkage was appropriate for detection of quantitative trait loci (QTLs) or polygenes contributing comparatively large amounts of variance (~10%) whereas association can detect small effects (1% or less).
 At this stage genome wide linkage was becoming feasible but GWAS was still a dream.
 The alternative association approach was a focus on candidate genes that encode for proteins with a plausible aetiological role.
-An example was the 5HT2a receptor gene found to be schizophrenia associated by EMASS (EU funded, PI McGuffin), the first multicentre candidate gene association study of its type (10).

-McGuffin subsequently led genome wide searches including the GSK funded Depression Network (DeNt) sib pair linkage study across 7 European and US sites [21] and the MRC funded first GWAS of MDD [23].
-As with other disorders these initial genome wide searches pointed to the need for vastly larger sample sizes and so McGuffin’s group pooled resources with others forming the Psychiatric Genomics Consortium (PGC) which has gone onto to identify multiple genome wide significant ‘hits’ in BPD, MDD as well as in schizophrenia, autism and ADHD.
-By sharing genome wide data McGuffin’s group have also participated in successful searches in other disorders including MND and eye disease.
+An example was the 5-HT2a receptor gene found to be schizophrenia associated by EMASS (EU funded, PI McGuffin), the first multicentre candidate gene association study of its type.
+McGuffin subsequently led genome wide searches including the GSK funded Depression Network (DeNt) sib pair linkage study across 7 European and US sites and the MRC-funded first GWAS of MDD.
+As with other disorders, these initial genome wide searches pointed to the need for vastly larger sample sizes, and so McGuffin’s group pooled resources with others forming the Psychiatric Genomics Consortium which has gone onto to identify multiple genome wide significant ‘hits’ in BPD, MDD as well as in schizophrenia, autism and ADHD.
+By sharing genome wide data McGuffin’s group have also participated in successful searches in other disorders including motor neuron disease and eye disease.